Reactive Attachment Disorder in Children

 The Impact of Being Neglected and Deprived

 Inadequate basic care, such as children who do not receive sufficient food and shelter, may lead to feelings of deprivation.
-Emotional neglect can also contribute in a way to emotional responses, such as not feeling comfortable with others when upset, which can impact the development of secure attachment.
-Limited interaction with caregivers, such as the absence of playtime with caregivers, can affect emotional and social development.
+Emotional neglect can also influence emotional responses in children, such as making them uncomfortable with others when upset, and affecting the development of secure attachment.
+Limited interaction with caregivers, such as the absence of playtime with caregivers, can negatively impact emotional and social development.

 Frequent Changes in Caregivers